ethancobos/dotfiles/README.md

 ### Usage

-I don't really have anything important in this folder, just a file containing formatting rules.
+I just put the lombok jar in here, probably not a good practice, but oh well it keeps its location consistent.

 ## [Python](https://www.python.org/)